wtchg-kwiatkowski/observatory-web/QAFs-milestone1.md

 - **Version:** milestone 1
 - **Access Level:** anonymous users, i.e. `.*, .*, read` (Authorisation is controlled by the `server/responders/PanoptesAuthDb` file.
 Authentication is controlled by the `MalariaGEN SSO`.)

-### About these checkboxes
+### About the checkboxes
 - [x] Checked items have been checked by the checker (the designated human) and found to be working.
-- [ ] Unchecked items are expected to work, but either they haven't been checked yet, or they have issues, which should be noted.
+- [ ] Unchecked items are expected to work, i.e. they are intended features or support, but either they haven't been checked yet, or they have known issues, which should be noted.

-### About these so-called compatibilities and features
+### About the "compatibilities" and "features"
 To track bugs, features and other issues, please use the issue tracker in the associated [GitHub project](https://github.com/wtchg-kwiatkowski/observatory-web/issues).

-### About these so-called components
+### About the "components"
 At the end of this document, there is a list of user-interface components.
 These are all the user-interface components that are referred to in the **Features** section, loosely organised into a sort of hierarchy.

 Compatibilities
 ---------------

-### Compatible server operating systems:
+### Server operating systems:
+- [x] Canonical Ubuntu Server 16.04.5 LTS (Xenial Xerus), 18.04.1 (Bionic Beaver)
 - [x] Debian GNU/Linux 9.4 (stretch)

-### Compatible client machine specifications:
+### Client machine specifications:
 - Internet connection
   - [ ] 26 Mbps download speed (UK average[^1])
   - [ ] 11 Mbps upload speed (UK average[^1])